amanrai31/JavaScript/03string/README.md

 ### JS string methods (JS also counts position from 0)

 **NOTE :** JS string are primitive so immutable.
 All string method produce a new string without altering the orignal one.
+All methods are case sensitive by default (make it caseInsensitive using Regex)

 1. String length => str.length